-Vote Liyah Babayan for Twin Falls City Council Seat 4
+Vote for Independent Candidate Liyah Babayan for State Representative Twin Falls Dist.
+25

-Volunteering on various city and civic commissions, Liyah served seven years on T.F.
+Independent Candidate Babayan has served diligently on various Twin Falls City and civic commissions.
+Appointed by former Mayor Don Hall, Liyah served seven years on T.F.
 Park and Rec.
-Commission and Main Street Redesign Committee in 2016, part of Urban Renewal project advisory.
-Liyah is the outspoken voice, demanding accountability to the tax payers and taking a courageous stand on issues affecting the residents of Twin Falls.
-Championing education, she served as a School Board of Trustee for our Twin Falls School District, working on budgeting, building schools, and hiring a new superintendent.
-Liyah volunteered with The Salvation Army for over 20 years and currently serves on the TSA Advisory Board.
-She comes from a military family, Liyah and her son are proud members of the local Magic Valley POW/MIA chapter.
+Commission.
+She collaborated in the development of the City's Strategic Plan, stakeholders meetings and legislative priorities.
+She continued her civic service on the Main Street Redesign Committee in 2016, part of Urban Renewal project advisory.
+Championing education, she served as a School Board of Trustee for Twin Falls School District, working on budgeting, building schools, management of both State and Federal funding, negotiating with the Teacher's Union and hiring of the new superintendent.
+Liyah volunteered and worked with The Salvation Army for over 20 years, she currently serves on the TSA Advisory Board.
+Coming from a military family, Liyah and her son are proud members of the local Magic Valley POW/MIA chapter.